XingruiWang/iv2sr/README.md

 An R package reimplementing of Regularization Methods for High-Dimensional Instrumental Variables Regression With an Application to Genetical Genomics.

-The origin code is written by Lin Wei on his [website](https://www.math.pku.edu.cn/teachers/linw/software.html)
+The original code is written by Lin Wei on his [website](https://www.math.pku.edu.cn/teachers/linw/software.html)

 ### Install